TDA283-compiler-construction/project/project/code_generation.md

 Optimizations
 -------------

-To wet your appetite, let us see how the LLVM code can be optimized:
+To whet your appetite, let us see how the LLVM code can be optimized:

 ```
 > cat myfile.ll | llvm-as | opt -std-compile-opts | llvm-dis